On-the-fly hand-eye calibration for the da Vinci surgical robot: Discussions

 \section{Discussions}

 Through extensive experiments on different video datasets, the effectiveness of the JCBB key point association algorithm, together with the visibility block, were validated.
-No matter whether it is estimator-based calibration approach or direct PnP method that is adopted, reliable key point association is crucial towards obtaining accurate on-the-fly hand-eye calibration results, and thus 3D tool tracking/pose reconstruction.
-The incorporation of the visibility check block not only reduces the number of outliers in the candidate list, thereby increasing feature association accuracy, but also accelerates the entire pipeline implementation, achieving a rate of over 100 Hz for the AEKF approach, which is faster than both the kinematics data streaming speed and the camera refresh rate, thus satisfying the requirement for interactive deployment.
-The practicability of key point association-based calibration approaches is also supported by the versatility of key point detection methods, encompassing both training based marker-free approaches and marker-based approaches.
+For both estimator-based calibration approach and direct PnP approach, reliable key point association is crucial towards obtaining accurate on-the-fly hand-eye calibration.
+The incorporation of the visibility check block not only reduces the number of outliers in the candidate list, thereby increasing feature association accuracy, but also accelerates the overall pipeline.
+Although the experiments were conducted offline on a CPU, the framework is readily applicable to GPU-based implementations, where parallel processing and the decoupling of the AI inference thread could further support real-time video processing.
+The practicability of key point association-based calibration approaches is also supported by the versatility of key point detection methods.
 For example, by applying infrared fluorescent dye onto instrument key points, their pixel coordinates can be directly detected in the Firefly mode using the dVRK Xi \cite{STIR_Schmidt}, without the requirement for pre-training.
+Conversely, variants of the DeepLabCut framework reported in the literature support inference speeds of up to 100 Hz \cite{DLC_100HZ_latency}.
 Additionally, this procedure is generalizable to different surgical instruments on different surgical platforms as long as their CAD models are available.